26 September, 2020

 service.xml is also used by the Liferay server to create the database tables and columns for entities mentioned in service.xml.

-Ans) Yes it is possible to convert the legacy application into a portlet by making the legacy application to follow the requirements of a Liferay plugin and then deploying the same on the Liferay server.
+Ans: Yes it is possible to convert the legacy application into a portlet by making the legacy application follow the requirements of a Liferay plugin and then deploying the same on the Liferay server.

-Ans) Other vendors have also rolled out portals which are reference implementation of JSR 286.
+Ans: Other vendors have also rolled out portals which are reference implementations of JSR 286.
 The list includes:

 Init(): It mainly initializes the portlet.

 Render(): It takes the HTML output to User Interface.
-It mainly renders the view in term of JSP/HTML code and shows into the respective portlet.
+It mainly renders the view in terms of JSP/HTML code and shows it into the respective portlet.

 Destroy(): This method takes care of releasing the portlet resources.

-Ans) Liferay portal ships with the one Liferay portal tomcat bundle which is up and running in any server with certain database settings.
+Ans: Liferay portal ships with the one Liferay portal tomcat bundle which is up and running on any server with certain database settings.
 We can have more than one Liferay instance running from one database.

 Liferay Portal allows you to run more than one portal instance on a single server.
 The Portal Instances page of the control panel lets you manage these instances.
 Data for each portal instance are kept separate.
 All portal data, however, is kept in the same database.